This page is a historical record of the contents of the Alexandria Digital Library (ADL). The ADL projects were completed in 2008.

 - A gazetteer (place name index) of 6.5 million earth locations, and

-- Digital data that can be linked to, browsed, and downloaded to desktop applications.
+- Digital data that could be linked to, browsed, and downloaded to desktop applications.

 For term definitions, shown in black Italics, see the glossary at the end of this document.

-The ADL data archive is a growing set of digital files that may be accessed online.
-Initially ADL plans to focus on California with a few other demonstration sets of other parts of the world.
-These California data are comprised of digital map, text and imagery files of varying detail starting from a space perspective and "drilling-down" to detailed earth features (see footprint diagram below).
-These datasets are briefly described below starting with those with the least earth detail and proceeding to those with the most detail.
+Initially, ADL planned to focus on California with a few other demonstration sets of other parts of the world.
+These California data were comprised of digital map, text and imagery files of varying detail, starting from a space perspective and "drilling-down" to detailed earth features (see footprint diagram below).
+These datasets are briefly described below, starting with those having the least earth detail and proceeding to those with the most detail.
 In the examples below, imagery datasets are listed first, followed by mapping datasets.
 No example of a spatially referenced text document is supplied in this overview.

-SPACE-PIX: These space-shuttle images cover selected regions of the Earth and give a synoptic but minimum detailed look at selected Earth locations: expect detail at the level of cities and mountain ranges.
+SPACE-PIX: These space-shuttle images cover selected regions of the Earth and give a synoptic but minimum detailed look at selected Earth locations, with detail at the level of cities and mountain ranges.
+The smallest ground detail that can be recognized is about 2 kilometers.
 These images differ from the following AVHRR image in that they are color and are often captured at an oblique angle.
-ADL currently has about 3000 of these images scattered around the earth.
-The smallest ground detail that can be recognized is about 2 kilometers.

-AVHRR imagery is constantly changing.
-It is captured from a satellite at regular intervals during the day and night.
+AVHRR imagery is captured from a satellite at regular intervals during the day and night.
 This imagery has a ground detail of about 1 kilometer and is in black and white.
-Since this data is made available via ADL in close to real time, only the most current images are offered.
-The data is linked via ADL from a remote Internet site.
+Since this data was made available via ADL in close to real time, only the most current images were offered.
+The data was linked via ADL from a remote Internet site.
 It takes one or two images to cover all of California.
-This data may be used to observe weather conditions, track forest fires, or the effect of flooding from El Nino.
+This data could be used to observe weather conditions, track forest fires, or the effect of flooding from El Nino.

 Thematic Mapper Imagery [TM]

-Spot Images for California are also satellite data and ADL contains tiled images for the whole state.
+Spot Images for California are also satellite data, and ADL contained tiled images for the whole state.
 This data is only licensed for U.C. research.
 The images are black and white tiles with a ground detail of about 10 meters.
 There are about 185 tiles in this dataset that cover all of California.

 Digital Orthophoto Quadrangles [DOQ]

 Digital Orthophoto Quadrangles [DOQ] are digital "image-maps" in that they coincide with existing printed USGS Topographic maps but reveal photographic features.
 They have a ground detail of about 1-meter.
-Currently, about half of California, mostly urban areas are complete.
-ADL has loaded about 7,000 files of the 15,000 that will be available when the publication is complete in 2001.
 This imagery is georectified and can thus be used with standard USGS topographic maps.

 Historic Aerial Photography

-ADL will also provides access to various map sets, including the examples below.
-Two types of data are initially being loaded by ADL; digital elevation models (contour relief maps) and scanned topographic maps.
-Complete sets for California will be available through ADL.
+ADL also provided access to various map sets, including the examples below.
+Two types of data were loaded by ADL; digital elevation models (contour relief maps) and scanned topographic maps.
 Please refer to figs. A and B for geographic footprint information.

 Digital Elevation Models

-Digital Elevation Models [DEM] are available in two scales; 1:250000 and 1:24000.
+Digital Elevation Models [DEM] were available in two scales; 1:250,000 and 1:24,000.
 The former has a ground detail of about 80 meters and the latter a detail of about 30 meters.
 They are used for showing physical terrain and as a basic level dataset for many mapping applications.
 When used with Spot or DOQ images a 3D model of an area may be constructed.
-ADL will provide access to both datasets.
-The series contain about 3350 files for the State.

 Digital Raster Graphic

-Digital Raster Graphic [DRG] maps are scanned topographic maps at a scale of 1:24000.
+Digital Raster Graphic [DRG] maps are scanned topographic maps at a scale of 1:24,000.
 They have a ground detail of about 30 meters and are produced by the United States Geological Survey.
 Each map is georectified and may be used in conjunction with the corresponding DOQ data.
-Currently, ADL is working with the California Teale Data Center and the USGS to make these digital maps available.
-There are about 3300 files for California in this series.
+ADL worked with the California Teale Data Center and the USGS to make these digital maps available.

 Sierra Nevada Ecosystem Project

-Sierra Nevada Ecosystem Project (SNEP) – This dataset is comprised of maps, GIS coverages, text and images.
+Sierra Nevada Ecosystem Project (SNEP): This dataset contains maps, GIS coverages, text and images.
 This NSF funded research project was completed in 1997 and represents the eco-environment of the Sierra Nevada geographical area.
-It covers large sections of California and Nevada wilderness and is actively used for research and teaching.
+It covers large sections of California and Nevada wilderness.

 CIA Country Maps

-CIA Country Maps –These scanned maps of various scales cover all of the world’s countries.
+CIA Country Maps: These scanned maps of various scales cover all of the world’s countries.
 They represent a basic worldwide dataset for educational instruction.
-There are about 350 map files accessible through ADL

 Glossary of Terms